thoughtram/blog/_posts/2016-08-01-exploring-rx-operators-flatmap.md

 ---
 layout:     post
-title:      "Exploring Rx Operators: flatmap"
+title:      "Exploring Rx Operators: flatMap"
 imageUrl:  "/images/banner/rx-flatmap.jpeg"

 date: 2016-08-01

 summary: "This is another post in a series of articles to discover the magic of different Rx operators.
-In this article we like to learn about the very powerful flatmap operator."
+In this article we like to learn about the very powerful flatMap operator."

 categories:
   - rx